Crossroads (British TV series): 2001–2003

 With the revival in 2001, changes were made to characters and stories.
 Jill Chance had married John Maddingham (Jeremy Nicholas) and been widowed, but was calling herself Jill Harvey again, the name by which she had been known prior to her marriage to Adam Chance in 1983.
 In the revival, Jill Harvey owned thirty percent of the hotel, which was never explained as she had divested all her interest in the hotel in 1985 and the original series ended with her opting not to buy the hotel back with her estranged husband Adam Chance.
 The battle over Jill's shares formed the backbone of the storylines for the new series' early episodes.
 References were also made to the Russell family taking over a "failing motel", despite Crossroads having become a hotel in the late 1980s.
 In the final episode of the original series, the name 'King's Oak Country Hotel' was seen over the entrance doors.

 Lack of real links to the past, and the killing of Jill a few months into the new run, turned many fans away.
-Popular characters in the new Crossroads included new owner Kate Russell (Jane Gurnett), supercilious receptionist Virginia Raven (Sherrie Hewson), and womanising deputy manager Jake Booth (Colin Wells).
+Popular characters in the new Crossroads included new owner Kate Russell (Jane Gurnett), supercilious receptionist Virginia Raven (Sherrie Hewson), and womanizing deputy manager Jake Booth (Colin Wells).
 The storyline of the final episode was the revelation that the revived series and glamorous hotel had been a dream of supermarket worker and Crossroads fan Angela, with all the other characters revealed as shoppers.
-Angela even approaches a female customer in the supermarket and tells her she recognises her as "Tracey Booth from Crossroads".
+Angela even approaches a female customer in the supermarket and tells her she recognizes her as "Tracey Booth from Crossroads".
 Tracey's mother-in-law, Kate, was also shown as one of Angela's colleagues in the supermarket.

-In the end, Crossroads aired its last ever episode on 30 May 2003.
+Crossroads aired its ever episode on 30 May 2003.